damianS7/photogram-backend/README.md

 docker-compose up --build
 ```

-You can just deploy it with Makefile using the following commands:
+Or you can just deploy it with Makefile using the following command:

 ```bash
 make deploy
 ```

+This will build the database, mail and application containers.

+## 🚀 Using the application

 After containers are running, you can access the application at